airavata-courses/MethkupalliVasanth/Assignment-1/README.md

 http://localhost:4567/hello/vasanth

 ### Running the Python Flask microservice
+1. We need to install flask-pymongo.
+Activate your virtual environment and run the following commands.

+> $ pip install Flask-PyMongo

-1. Go to the python-microservice folder and run the following commands
+2. Go to the python-microservice folder and run the following commands

 > python app.py